 I recommend you scan all of your documents together in a single pdf file.
 This is easy enough to do if you have a scanner available and you can even scan documents as a pdf from a smartphone using the free Adobe Scan app.
 NEVER send your documents as individual jpeg files for each page.
 That makes it very difficult for the university to process your application and will put them in a bad mood before they even begin to review the contents of your file.

 At a minimum, you are required to send the university the documents below.
 These should be the documents that you submitted to the embassy and had returned to you after the primary screening and should be stamped by the embassy.
 You cannot replace the contents of these forms between submitting them to the embassy and sending them to universities.

 - Field of Study and Research Program Plan

-- Certified grade transcript for each academic year
+- Academic transcript for all academic year of university attended

-- Graduation certificate or degree certificate of the last university attended
+- Certificate of graduation or degree certificate of the university attended

 - Abstracts of theses (only if submitted to the diplomatic mission)

 - Medical Certificate

 - Certificate of language proficiency (only if submitted to the diplomatic mission*)

 - Recommendation letter from the present employer (only if submitted to the diplomatic mission)

 - Photograph(s) showing applicant’s own works of art or a digitally recorded media of musical performance (only if submitted to the diplomatic mission)

 - Copy of a passing Certificate of the First Screening issued by the diplomatic mission